What is Ethereum? Complete Guide 2026 for Beginners

 - Staking: lock your ETH to earn 4-5% annually

-Your ETH security depends on the storage type chosen: exchanges are convenient but you don’t have control; personal wallets give you full ownership but security responsibility.
+The security of your ETH depends on the type of storage you choose: platforms are convenient but you don’t have control; personal wallets give you full ownership but the responsibility for security.

 Types of Wallets

-- Custodial wallet (exchange): Coinbase, Binance hold your keys.
-Simple but risky if the platform fails.
+- Custodial wallet (platform): Coinbase, Binance, Fibo hold your keys.
+Simple but risky if the platform goes bankrupt.

 - Hot wallet (software): MetaMask, Rabby.
-You control your keys, but connected to internet.
+You control your keys, but connected to the internet.

 - Cold wallet (hardware): Ledger, Trezor.
 Keys offline.
 Maximum security for large amounts.